2017-November-24 ------------------ Aldrovanda snap-trap

 This most likely

-means that the snap trap evolved only once; therefore, the basic
+means that the snap-trap mechanism evolved only once -- therefore, the basic

-mechanism for these snap traps must be the same... actually identical...
+mechanism for these snap-traps must be similar... actually identical...

 The basic mechanism for leaf motion common throughout Drosera-Aldrovanda-Dionaea evolution is most likely to be a sudden (or relatively quick) drop of turgor pressure on one side of the structure in question, creating an imbalance of pressure on the structure to cause it to bend....
 In this process, the other side (epidermis) might be forced to stretch a bit ....
 The recovery of the bending (or snapping for that matter) is achieved as a result of the side (epidermis) that lost turgor pressure restoring its lost pressure and then some to counter the stretch of the other side.
 This is accomplished by slow, normal, actual growth.